Curio talinoides var. mandraliscae (Blue Chalksticks) after I brought it home on 10-11-12, #121-18.

 Leaves of the Curio talinoides var. mandraliscae (Blue Chalksticks) on 2-17-13, #139-63.

-According to the Wikipedia, the Senecio is a genus of ragworts and groundsels.
+According to Wikipedia, the Senecio is a genus of ragworts and groundsels.
 It says Kleinia is closely related to Senecio but is distinguished primarily by having succulent stems and/or leaves.
 Ummm… This plant definitely has succulent leaves and stems.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.